 This is probably one of the most common questions we get asked.
 It is very difficult to answer because everyone's immune system reacts differently.
 The average person usually experiences a rash for 2-4 weeks.
 If your rash is severe, red, feels hot, or if you experience other signs of possible infection, you should consult your doctor immediately.

-Over-the-counter anti-itch medications, such as Tecnu Rash Relief may help relieve symptoms.
+Over-the-counter anti-itch medications may help relieve symptoms.
 If you are not finding success with OTC's or if you have a severe rash, your doctor may recommend prescription medications such as prednisone.

 Bleach can be very damaging to your skin and may cause irritation.
 Avoid using bleach as it may cause your condition to become worse.